Viviani's curve: Parametric representation

-Rational Bezier representation
+Rational Bézier representation

-The quarter of Viviani's curve that lies in the all-positive quadrant of 3D space cannot be represented exactly by a regular Bezier curve of any degree.

-However, it can be represented exactly by a 3D rational Bezier segment of degree 4, and there is an infinite family of rational Bezier control points generating that segment.
+The quarter of Viviani's curve that lies in the all-positive octant of 3D space cannot be represented exactly by a regular Bézier curve of any degree.
+However, it can be represented exactly by a 3D rational Bézier segment of degree 4, and there is an infinite family of rational Bézier control points generating that segment.
 One possible solution is given by the following five control points: